jelaniwoods-appdev/dynamic-path-segment-demo/draft.md

-# Dynamic Routing
+# Dynamic Routes

 ## The Limit of Static Routes

 A **static route** is a route that can _only_ be accessed when a person visits the route **exactly**.

-Meaning if we define a route for `/about` like this:
+Meaning, if we define a route for `/about` like this:

 ```rb
 # config/routes.rb